rue-22/rue-22/README.md

 ###

 <ul align="left">
-  <li>📚 I'm a third year Computer Science student from University of the Philippines Diliman.</li>
+  <li>📚 I'm a fourth year CS student from University of the Philippines Diliman.</li>
-  <li>💻 I'm interested in Software Engineering and Development.
-I also try to dabble in Machine Learning, AI, and all that good stuff.</li>
+  <li>💻 I'm interested in Software Engineering and ✨AI✨ Engineering.</li>
 </ul>

 ###